analogdevicesinc/VSCode-Maxim/readme.md

 6. Browse to the root directory of the workspace folder located in step 2.

+7. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
+Click `Allow` and restart VS Code.

+8. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

+9. Set the `"target"` variable to the correct microcontroller you are using.

+10. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
+See [Adding Source Files](<#Adding Source Files>) for more details on this.

+11. See [Testing the Setup](<#Testing the Setup>) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](<#Makefile Configuration>) for additional configuration options.

+## Option 3 - Starting with a Pre-Made Project
+1. Download the correct project framework package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK.

+2. Extract the framework to an accessible location.
+This will be the location of your project.

+3. Start Visual Studio Code.

+4. `File > Open Folder`

+5. Browse to the root directory of the extracted framework project from step 2.

+6. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
+Click `Allow` and restart VS Code.

 7. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

 8. Set the `"target"` variable to the correct microcontroller you are using.

-9. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
-See [Makefile Configuration](<#Makefile Configuration>) for details on how to do this, [Testing the Setup](<#Testing the Setup>) below for verifying everything is working properly, and [Usage](#Usage) for using the VS Code environment.
+9. That's it!
+See [Testing the Setup](<#Testing the Setup>) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Project Configuration](<#Project Configuration>) for details on configuring the project.

-### Testing the Setup
+## Testing the Setup
 After injecting with Option 1 or Option 2, your toolchain should be accessible from the terminal.
 To test that everything is working properly :

 * Navigate to the open `TERMINAL` tab on the bottom of the VS Code application.
 If a terminal is not open, you can open a new terminal with `Terminal > New Terminal` or (Ctrl+Shift+`).
 You should be able to run the following commands to retrieve version numbers successfully from within the terminal :